Aiman-Arif/fedora-post-install/README.md

-POST INSTALL FOR FEDORA 40+
+POST INSTALL SCRIPT FOR FEDORA 40+
 ===========================
 > [!NOTE]
-> Will be updated after every version update of Fedora Workstation - GNOME Edition.
+> Will be updated after every version update of Fedora Workstation.

 > [!IMPORTANT]
 > Run the command below to run this script.